dgraph-io/dgraph/docs/mvp.md

 ## Technologies Used
 - Use [RocksDB](http://rocksdb.org/) for storing original data and posting lists.
-- Use [Cap'n Proto](https://capnproto.org/) for in-memory and on-disk representation,
+- Use [Flatbuffers](https://google.github.io/flatbuffers/) for in-memory and on-disk representation.
+Had considered Cap'n Proto before, but Flatbuffers team provides better Go support than the latter.
 - For this version, stick to doing everything on a single server.
 Possibly still using TCP layer, to avoid complexities later.
 - Possibly use a simple go mutex library for txn locking.